eesyuen09/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Student ID**: A 4-digit unique numeric identifier (0000–9999) assigned to each student when added to the system.
+* **Payment History**: A record that shows a student’s Paid or Unpaid fee status for each month, covering up to the six most recent months before the current month.

 --------------------------------------------------------------------------------------------------------------------